-2 2020 and 2015 2016 2017 2018 2019 beyond Total Royalty and in-licensing (1) \$ 10,000 \$ 10,000 \$ 10,000 \$ 10,000 \$ 10,000 \$ 40,000 \$ 90,000 Clinical research organizations (2) 2,527,000 1,828,000 4, 355,000 Contract manufacturing organization ons (3) 96,000 113,000 76,000 16,000 301,000 R&D distribution services (4) 72,000 48,000 120,000 Operating leases (5) 84,000 84,000 Financial and investor relations (6) 119,000 119,000 \$ 2,908,000 \$1,999,000 \$ 86,000 \$ 26,000 \$ 10,000 \$ 40,000 \$5, 069,000

-- (1) Represents future minimum royalties. - (2) The Company has a Clinical Research Organization supplier agreement in place for clinical research services related to the management of the Company's Phase I clinical studies in both Europe and the U.S. of L-DOS47. - (3) The Company has three separate contract manufacturing organization supplier agreements related to the Company's L-DOS47 program, all of which are interdependent in the manufacturing of L-DOS47. - (4) The Company has a distribution services agreement associated with the fulfillment of L-DOS47 and ancillary medical items in support of the Company's Phase I clinical studies in both Europe and the U.S. of L-DOS47. - (5) The Company owes \$84,000 under various operating lease agreements with remaining terms of up to February 2015 for office and warehouse and research premises. - (6) The Company has a non-exclusive financial and investor relations agreement.
-The financial and investor relations agreement expired on May 1, 2013 with provisions to continue on a month-to-month basis where notice to terminate requires a ninety day written notice.
+(1) Represents future minimum royalties.

+(2) The Company has two Clinical Research Organization supplier agreements in place for clinical research services related to the management of the Company's LDOS002 European Phase I/II clinical study in Poland and LDOS001 U.S. Phase I clinical study in the U.S.

+(3) The Company has four separate contract manufacturing organization supplier agreements related to the Company's L-DOS47 program, all of which are interdependent in the manufacturing of L-DOS47.

+(4) The Company has a distribution services agreement associated with the fulfillment of L-DOS47 and ancillary medical items in support of the Company's LDOS002 European Phase I/II clinical study in Poland and LDOS001 U.S. Phase I clinical study in the U.S.

+(5) The Company has three non-exclusive financial and investor relations agreements.
+The main agreement expired on May 1, 2013 with provisions to continue on a month-to-month basis where notice to terminate requires a ninety day written notice.
+Of the other two agreements, both have terms out to no later than April 13, 2016 with notice to terminate up to 30 or 60 days, respectively.